PAIDiPaidThis.com

 Free and low-cost vet care from UK charities

 If money is the reason you are putting off a trip to the vet, the big animal charities may be able to help before things get worse.
 PDSA, Blue Cross and RSPCA all run treatment services for owners who cannot afford full private fees, though the help is targeted rather than open to everyone.
-Knowing the rules before you need them saves a lot of stress on the day.
+Eligibility usually comes down to benefits and postcode, not just need, so it pays to check the rules before an emergency forces your hand.

 The quick version

-• PDSA, Blue Cross and RSPCA offer free or reduced-cost treatment, but eligibility usually hinges on receiving certain benefits or living within a catchment area.
+• PDSA, Blue Cross and RSPCA offer free or reduced-cost treatment, but eligibility usually hinges on receiving certain benefits or living within a catchment area, not on need alone.

-• Checking your eligibility and registering in advance is far easier than trying to sort it out mid-emergency.
+• Checking your eligibility and registering in advance is far easier than trying to sort it out mid-emergency, when a stressed phone call is a poor substitute for a form filled in calmly.

-• If you do not qualify, the same charities and your own vet can often point you to payment plans or lower-cost options.
+• If you do not qualify, the same charities and your own vet can often point you to payment plans or lower-cost options instead.

 Published and surveyed prices